Nikhil2893/Project-3-XGBoost-Housing-Price-Prediction/README.md

 ## Lessons Learned

-This is very basic classification problem which could be solved by above mentioned steps in Introduction.
+This is very basic Regression problem which could be solved by above mentioned steps in Introduction.

 ## 🚀 About Me
 I'm a DATA SCIENCE enthusiast...